barrettsapunjis/612Project/README.md

 This project performs sentiment analysis on financial news to infer market sentiment for individual tickers.
 It progresses from basic text preprocessing and TF-IDF classification to advanced transformer-based, time-aware, and multimodal approaches.

+#TODO
+- Create Pipeline
+  start with ingesting the data then push into step 1
+  1. [NER](https://encord.com/blog/named-entity-recognition/) Portion: use prototyping/bert-base-ner.py file as an example with the "Jean-Baptiste/roberta-large-ner-english" model for org extraction
+  2. utilities to modify text in the required format for model, its different per model.
+     2.1 must be able to find and replace extracted subject 2.2 must be able to append to or infront of provided text, optionally with above function.
+  3. [ABSA](https://www.gautamnaik.com/blog/aspect-based-sentiment-analyisis) Portion: plug-in formatted text and get formatted output currently [FinABSA](using https://github.com/guijinSON/FinABSA)
+  4. show accuracy and testing etc
+  5. Merge components into pipeline
+  6. optionally add live data grabber and text processor to run through system.